 The method of removing wine staining depends on the wine – red or white.
 White wine can be treated just like any other alcohol:

-- Apply a spotting product to the stain.
+- Apply a spot cleaner onto the stain.

 Red wine, however, needs to be treated using a coffee stain remover product Another point worth mentioning is that if you spilt red wine on natural fibre fabric, you won’t be removing the stain at all.
 Try contacting a professional for advice on how to proceed.